Household Income

 Source of data

-The data are based on the sample of households surveyed in the June Comprehensive Labour Force Surveys conducted by the Ministry of Manpower every year, except for 2000, 2005, 2010 and 2020 which are based on the Censuses of Population and the middecade General Household Surveys.
-The income estimates are based on income as reported by survey respondents and augmented with administrative data.
+The data are based on the sample of households surveyed in the June Comprehensive Labour Force Surveys conducted by the Ministry of Manpower every year, except for 2000, 2005, 2010, 2020 and 2025 which are based on the Censuses of Population, the General Household Survey 2005 and the Comprehensive Labour Force & Household Survey 2025.
+The income estimates are based on data as reported by survey respondents and from administrative sources where available.
 Survey estimates are subject to sampling variability.

 Square Root Scale